chenikabukes/chenikabukes/README.md

 - 👋 Hi, I’m @chenikabukes
 - 👀 I’m interested in web developement and machine learning!
-- 🌱 I’m currently learning more about Angular and state management.
+- 🌱 I’m currently learning more about Django and Docker.
 - 💞️ I’m looking to collaborate on web dev projects!
 - 📫 How to reach me: chenikacatherin@gmail.com